petergraffy/CLIF-REFER/code/README.md

 ### General Workflow

-0. **In the exposome folder, first unzip the acs_estimates.csv.zip folder and save it in the exposome folder with the other csv files.** Then initialize your R environment using `00_renv_restore`.
+0. First, initialize your R environment using `00_renv_restore`.

-1. Run the `01_REFER_cohort_identification.R` script
+1. Run the `01_REFER_cohort_identification.R` script. **Before running this script, be sure to edit line 51 with your working directory path that is the repo root directory**.
    This script should:
    - Apply inclusion and exclusion criteria
    - Select required fields from each table